Al3zama1/swe-notes/CCNA/13 - VLANs (Virtual Local Area Networks).md

 * However, when the number of VLANs increases, this is not viable.
 It will result in wasted interfaces, and often routers won't have enough interfaces for each VLAN.
 * You can use **trunk ports** to carry traffic from multiple VLANs over a single interface.

-Using Trunk ports, the number of connections between Switch to Switch and Switch to Router decreased from 3 to 1 physical connection.
+Using Trunk ports, the number of connections between Switch to Switch and Switch to Router decreased to 1 physical connection.
 ![trunk ports](./img/trunk-ports.png)
 * Switches will `tag` all frames that they send over a trunk link.
 * Switches will look at the tag of all frames received over a trunk link to determine the VLAN that it belongs to.